 Letting Agent services & charges

 If you’re new to the buy-to-let market, have several properties, live some distance from your property or you have other demands on your time, it could make sense to use a reputable letting agent.
 Naturally the fees or commission you pay to an agent will reduce your profit, but it may save you a great deal of time and trouble.

 An agent can be a great source of advice, and it’s worthwhile speaking to local agents who know your area before you buy.
 A good letting agent will market your property, select tenants, take up references and credit checks, compile inventories and tenancy agreements, collect rent and deposits, and generally inspect and manage the property.

-You’ll also be interested in the potential resale value of your Buy to Let property.
+You’ll also be interested in the potential resale value of your property.
 Therefore the local market, employment opportunities, transport links, schools and other amenities will be important considerations.

 Your obligations to the tax man

-Expenses which can normally be deducted from your income to calculate your profit include: utility bills, insurance, mortgage interest, maintenance and repair (but not improvements), professional fees, cost of services like cleaners and tradesmen and other expenses such as advertising for tenants.
+Expenses which can normally be deducted from your income to calculate your profit include: utility bills, insurance, mortgage interest (until 2021), maintenance and repair (but not improvements), professional fees, cost of services like cleaners and tradesmen and other expenses such as advertising for tenants.

 Sale proceeds and tax